thenuwij/UniVise/README.md

 ## Licence

-This project was developed as Honours research at UNSW Sydney.
+This project was developed as Honours research at UNSW Sydney and is currently in production under research.
 It is not licensed for reuse or redistribution.